hashicorp/vault-benchmark/examples/secret-redis.md

 # Redis Secret Configuration Options

-This benchmark will test the dynamic generation of redis credentials.
+This benchmark will test the dynamic generation of Redis credentials.

 In order to use this test, configuration for the redis instance MUST be provided as a JSON file using the `redis_config_json` flag.
 The primary required fields are the `host`, `port`, `username` and `password` of the redis instance.
 If `tls` and `insecure_tls` are not specified, configuration will default to `tls=false` and `insecure_tls=true`.
 Additional defaults include `allowed_roles=["*"]` and `db_name="redis"`.